DroneBlocks/go2-wifi-adapter/README.md

-# BrosTrend WiFi Adapter Installation Guide for Go2
+# DroneBlocks WiFi Adapter Installation Guide for Go2

 This guide explains how to install and configure the BrosTrend AC1L WiFi adapter on your Go2 robot.